zertidana/LNHM/pipeline/README.md

 - `save_to_csv` -> Saves the list of dictionaries directly to a .csv file.

 `transform.py`
-- Standardization and normalization of the plant data in .csv
+- Standardises and normalises the plant data in a .csv
-- Resaves to normalised .csv

 Functions:
 - `load_data` -> Loads data from .csv into pandas dataframe.